Don't Type at Me Like That! Email and Emotions

 While the splendid isolation from immediate emotional reactions may be a comfort for some, it eliminates the most valuable information of any conversation.
 In face-to-face communication, we rely heavily on non-verbal information like facial expression, body posture, gestures, and voice tone to interpret and predict other people’s behavior.

 Without these important non-verbal cues, our imaginations fill in the blanks of what the person sending the message sender intended, and how they felt about the communication.
 We rarely fill in the blanks with positive intentions.
-This can lead to misunderstanding, damaged relationships, and poor business decisions.
+This can lead to misunderstandings, damaged relationships, and poor business decisions.

 Given that many of us must communicate via email and text, we should be aware of the fact that emails can have a “tone.”
 People will remember the emotional tone of an email more vividly and longer than the content.